Siamese Cat Breed Traits and Personalities

 - short, glossy, fine fur with no undercoat;

-Aside from the colouration, the modern Siamese cat bears little resemblance to the original stock, and the more moderate, traditional or “old-style” Siamese, with a much rounder head and body, has been re-established by multiple registries as the Thai cat.)
+Aside from the coloration, the modern Siamese cat bears little resemblance to the original stock, and the more moderate, traditional or “old-style” Siamese, with a much rounder head and body, has been re-established by multiple registries as the Thai cat.)

 In the United States, a major cat registry, the Cat Fanciers’ Association, considers only the four original fur colors as Siamese: seal point, blue point, chocolate point, and lilac point.